Becky Watherston

 The main ones are psychodynamic, which is more traditional and stems from Freudian theories.
 Its less relational and you may find if you are just starting out that this type of therapy is quite intense.

 Then there’s person centred which is much more focused on the here and now with the client but doesn’t look too much at deeper issues about why you are feeling or behaving like you are.
-This can be a good access point to counselling.

 There’s also CBT or Cognitive behavioural therapy, which focuses more on negative thoughts and how to change them but again doesn’t look too much into why you are feeling or behaving a certain way.

 Integrative therapy is a mixture of these and more too.
 You work with the therapist to find what you like and don’t like to find something that fits.
 You can explore uncomfortable thoughts and feelings, work on ways to change them and look at where they might be coming from, and how to find new ways of being that serve you better in the future.
+This is the style of therapy that I am trained in.

 Private counsellors have a range of costs such as websites, directories, governing bodies, supervision, and room hire.
 This is before you think about the cost of the training and the cost of living.
 Counsellors should also be keeping to a maximum of 20 clients (BACP guidelines), and so to earn a salary some counsellors need to charge more.
-It is not a reflection on how good a counsellor is but rather how they have worked out what they would like to charge.
+It is not a reflection on how good a counsellor is but rather how they have worked out what they need to charge.
 Some areas are more expensive than others, particularly when it comes to room hire.

 Click to view my BACP listing